UK’s Labour opposition says it might back new Brexit vote

-LONDON (AP) — Britain’s main opposition party has taken a step toward backing a new referendum on Brexit — but has stopped short of saying the vote should include an option not to leave the European Union at all.
+LONDON (AP) — Britain’s main opposition party took a step at its annual conference toward backing a new referendum on Brexit — but stopped short of saying the vote should include an option not to leave the European Union at all.

-Delegates at the party’s annual conference in Liverpool will consider a motion Tuesday saying “all options” should remain on the table, “including campaigning for a public vote.”
+Delegates at the conference in the northwestern English city of Liverpool will debate a motion Tuesday saying that if Parliament rejects the government’s Brexit deal, “Labour must support all options remaining on the table, including campaigning for a public vote.”

-The motion falls short of calling for a new referendum with an option to remain in the EU, as many party members want.
+The motion, whose wording was hammered out at a five-hour meeting on Sunday, does not specify that a new referendum should include an option to remain in the EU, as many party members want.

-Labour leader Jeremy Corbyn and other party chiefs oppose the idea, saying Labour must honor voters’ 2016 decision to leave.
+Most of the party’s half-million members voted in 2016 to remain in the EU.
+But many of its 257 lawmakers represent areas that supported leaving, so Brexit poses an electoral dilemma for the left-of-center party.

 Most Read Business Stories